flutter/website/src/docs/development/data-and-backend/state-mgmt/options.md

   by Marcelo Glasberg
 * [Flutter meets Redux: The Redux way of managing Flutter applications state][], by Amir Ghezelbash

+## Fish-Redux

+Fish Redux is an assembled flutter application framework based on Redux state management.
+It is suitable for building medium and large applications.

+* [Fish-Redux-Library][], by Alibaba
+* [Flutter-Movie][] - Large and complex example on how to develop using Fish Redux

 ## BLoC / Rx